OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/pattern.md

 ## The constructor caveat

-In Solidity, code that is inside a constructure or part of a global variable declaration is not part of a deployed contract's runtime bytecode.
+In Solidity, code that is inside a constructor or part of a global variable declaration is not part of a deployed contract's runtime bytecode.
 This code is executed only once, when the contract instance is deployed.
 As a consequence of this, the code within a logic contract's constructor will never be executed in the context of the proxy's state.
-To rephrase, proxies are completely oblivious to the existance of constructors.
+To rephrase, proxies are completely oblivious to the existence of constructors.
 It's simply as if they weren't there for the proxy.

 The problem is easily solved though.
 Logic contracts should move the code within the constructor to a regular 'initializer' function, and have this function be called whenever the proxy links to this logic contract.
 Special care needs to be taken with this initializer function so that it can only be called once, which is one of the properties of constructors in general programming.